angzla/docsum/README.md

 # docsum ![](https://github.com/angzla/docsum/workflows/tests/badge.svg)

 Use an LLM to summarize a document on the command line.
+Uses groq and recursive summarization for bigger documents.
+Can summarize documents of all file types using fulltext.

 The following example summarizes the declaration of independence.
 ```